-While the Commission's past efforts to encourage investment in and development of needed and beneficial transmission are to be commended, the fact remains that substantial additional transmission infrastructure is greatly needed to meet the future needs of customers, bolster the resilience of the grid, and interconnect the large quantities of location-constrained renewable resources needed to meet ambitious renewable energy mandates and goals.
-Several WIRES-sponsored studies on the continuing need for transmission investment, and the corresponding benefits from such investment, support this claim.5
+While the Commission's past efforts to encourage investment in, and development of, needed and beneficial transmission are to be commended, the fact remains that there continues to be a need for investment in transmission infrastructure to address aging infrastructure, meet the evolving needs of customers, bolster the resilience of the grid, and interconnect the large quantities of location-constrained renewable resources needed to meet ambitious renewable energy mandates and goals.
+Several WIRES-sponsored studies on the continuing need for transmission investment, and the corresponding benefits from such investment, support this claim.16

-For instance, in a 2019 report prepared for WIRES, the Brattle Group estimated that \$30 billion to \$90 billion of incremental transmission investments will be necessary in the United States by 2030 to meet the changing needs of the system due to electrification, with an additional substantial investment needed from 2030 to 2050.
+For instance, in a 2019 report prepared for WIRES, the Brattle Group estimated that \$30 to \$90 billion in incremental transmission investments will be necessary in the United States by 2030 to meet the changing needs of the system due to electrification, with additional substantial investment needed from 2030 to 2050.
+These investments are in addition to the investments needed to maintain the existing transmission system, replace aging assets, and integrate renewable generation built to meet existing load.
+Brattle explained that this level of investment is equal to \$3 to \$7 billion per year on average through 2030, a 20-50% increase over annual average spending on transmission during the past ten years, and \$7 to \$25 billion per year on average between 2030 and 2050, a 50-170% annual increase in transmission investment.
+Even if a future scenario does

-4 See e.g., The Brattle Group, Employment and Economic Benefits of Transmission Infrastructure Investment in the U.S. and Canada, at 33 (May 2011) ("Brattle Report"); London Economics International, Inc. ("LEI"), How Does Electric Transmission Benefit You?
+See e.g., The Brattle Group, Employment and Economic Benefits of Transmission Infrastructure Investment in the U.S. and Canada, at 33 (May 2011) ("Brattle Report"); London Economics International, Inc. ("LEI"), How Does Electric Transmission Benefit You?
 (Jan.
 2018) (LEI Report).

-5 See, e.g., London Economics International, Inc. LLC, How Does Electric Transmission Benefit You?: Identifying and Measuring Life-Cycle Benefits of Infrastructure Investment (Jan.
+See, e.g., London Economics International, Inc. LLC, How Does Electric Transmission Benefit You?: Identifying and Measuring Life-Cycle Benefits of Infrastructure Investment (Jan.
 2018); London Economics International, Inc. LLC, Market Resource Alternatives: An Examination of New Technologies in the Electric Transmission Planning Process (Oct.
 2014); The Brattle Group, Recognizing the Role of Transmission In Electric System Resilience (May 2018); The Brattle Group, The Benefits of Electric Transmission: Identifying and Analyzing the Value of Investments (July 2013).